anonymokata/0601e4f8-58c2-11ea-8b8c-12ba8aed38af/BabysitterKada/README.md

 From the BabySitterKadaTests directory in command line.
 But again, easier to use the test explorer in Visual Studio.

-I don't have any experience building c# solutions outside of Visual Studio so I'm hoping this is all you need!
+I don't have any experience building c# solutions outside of Visual Studio so I'm hoping if you don't use VS you know better how to do it then me!

 ### Notes on solution and asssumptions made